MINISTRY OF ♀ (work-in-progress)

 – Cathy Nicoli, Assistant Professor, Roger Williams University Dance Department

 We all know the stereotypes – the femme fatale, the dutiful wife, the dumb blonde, the naïve little girl, the nasty corporate climber.
 Whatever the role, mainstream media — television, music, film, popular magazines — bombards us with images that objectify, eroticize, demean, and dehumanize females.
 The collective message is that a female’s value and power lie in her youth, beauty, and sexuality; not her capacity as an intellectual or a leader.
 Capability should be questioned; successes downplayed; emotionality devalued and mocked; and sexuality scrutinized and exploited.
 Females are hacked apart and then reorganized into ‘acceptable’ packages.
 The persuasive, inescapable force of mainstream media shapes cultural norms across the globe, affecting body image and self-identity, limiting the representation of females in positions of power and ultimately, contributing to the continued acts of violence against females.

 Excerpts from this project include Blue Girl Gold, CROWN, #LikeAHammer, HYSTERA, Seagulls & Phoenixes, Post Up, Resting Wish Face, Rearview Glass, and Bring You, Take Me; and have been performed at Roger Williams University, Boston University, Dance Complex, Green Street Studios, Boston Center for the Arts, Jose Mateo’s Dance for World Community Day, Design Museum Foundation’s Work Innovation Summit, and Isabella Stewart Gardner Museum.
-MINISTRY OF ♀ will premiere in its entirety in Boston in 2018 and include lighting design by Lynda Rieman; fashion design by Carlos Villamil; digital media by Alison Kotin; and set design by Corinne Chase.
+MINISTRY of ♀ will premiere in its entirety in Boston in 2019 and include lighting design by Lynda Rieman; fashion design by Carlos Villamil; and set design by Corinne Chase.